On this page

 Application 30% facility (tax-free payment)

 As of 1 January 2019, the duration of the 30% facility has been reduced from 8 to 5 years.
-This will apply to new migrants as well as those who already make use of this facility.
-A transition measure will be introduced for foreign workers whose 30%-facility will end in 2019 or 2020 as a result of this reduction.
+This applies to new migrants as well as those who already make use of this facility.
+A transition measure is in place for foreign workers whose 30%-facility is due to end in 2019 or 2020 as a result of this reduction.

 In the Prinsjesdag 2018 (Budget Day) proposals, the government expressed its intention to make it easier for knowledge migrants to come to the Netherlands to live and work.
-This is, of course, subject to such measures being passed through the Upper and Lower Houses of Parliament.
+Any measures to this effect are, of course, subject to them being passed through the Upper and Lower Houses of Parliament.